Frank-Pechar/js-shop-cart/README.md

+# Favorite Movie List Project
-# js-shopping-cart
+# JavaScript Project
-Shopping cart app
+## Desription of App Functionality, Features, and Methods

-Javascript project I complete from Udemy Course - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller
+Javascript project I completed from Udemy - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
+After coding this project I added extensive commenting for educational purposes.

-USAGE OF:
+App can be run from: https://frank-pechar-js-shop-cart.netlify.app/

+## This App Uses Javascript Features Such As:

+- Basic DOM manipulation
-  1) Base and Sub Classes using extends and super.
+- Base and Sub Classes using extends and super
-  2) Static Methods on Class
+- Static Methods on Class
-  3) Setters and Getters
+- Setters and Getters
-  4) DOM Manipulation
+- DOM Manipulation

+## Coding Methods and Features Used: